 The PICS proforma contains a number of conditional items.
 These are items for which both the applicability of the item itself, and its status if it does apply, mandatory or optional, are dependent upon whether certain other items are supported.

 Where a group of items is subject to the same condition for applicability, a separate preliminary question about the condition appears at the head of the group, with an instruction to skip to a later point in the questionnaire if the N/A answer is selected.
-Otherwise, individual conditional items are indicated by a conditional symbol in the Status column.
+Otherwise, individual conditional items are indicated by one or more conditional symbols in the Status column.

-A conditional symbol is of the form “<pred>:<S>”, where “<pred>” is a predicate as described below, and “<S>” is one of the status symbols M or O.
+A conditional symbol is of the form “<pred>:<S>” or “O” (or “O.<n>”), where “<pred>” is a predicate as described below, and “<S>” is one of the status symbols “M” or “O” (or “O.<n>”).

-If the value of the predicate is true, the conditional item is applicable, and its status is given by S: the support column is to be completed in the usual way.
-Otherwise, the conditional item is not relevant and the N/A answer is to be marked.
+If the value of a predicate is true, the conditional symbol is applicable, and yields the status given by S. If any applicable conditional symbol yields mandatory status, the conditional item has mandatory status.
+Otherwise, if any applicable conditional symbol (including one of the form “O” (or “O.<n>”)) yields optional status, the conditional item has optional status.
+In either case, the support column is to be completed in the usual way.
+If no conditional symbol is applicable, the conditional item is not relevant and the N/A answer is to be marked.

 A predicate is one of the following: